 Canine Behaviour and Training Instructors Diploma– Part-time Course

 Upon completion of this course, each student will be able to competently train a dog to a basic standard of obedience and run effective and professional classes.
-This course is run over a three month period, three Saturdays a month.
+This course is run over a three month period on Saturday mornings.
 Students will be required to bring a dog to practical training sessions, either their own dog, or one that they can work with outside of practical sessions.
+If the student does not have a suitable dog, then one will be provided.
 This college only supports the use of positive reinforcement.
-Other methods are discussed so that students understand the implications of negative training methods.

 The CBTI DIP requires the following criteria:

 - You have some practical experience with dogs.